top of page

-The best advice we give new puppy owners is to keep their puppy on a schedule for the first several weeks.
-If mealtimes are given consistently at the same time each day, then pees and poops typically happen around the same times each day as well.
-Young puppies also typically nap for sometimes up to 16 hours each day, during which time critical brain development is happening.
-Setting up a quiet, safe space to facilitate proper napping is important for young puppies.
+The first advice we give new puppy owners is to keep their puppy on a schedule for the first several weeks.
+If mealtimes are given around the same time each day, then pees and poops typically happen around the same times each day as well.
+This makes potty training a breeze.

 It can feel overwhelming at first with the amount of information the internet throws at dog owners.
 Below is a list of basic necessities we feel would benefit all puppy owners:

-2. Food: Ask what food your new puppy has been eating previously, so you can continue with the same diet.
+2. Food: Ask what food your puppy has been eating previously, so you can continue with the same diet.
 Changing the diet too quickly can cause diarrhea and upset tummy.
 We recommend keeping them on the same, limited, diet for two weeks if possible before switching the diet or adding anything new.

 3. Leash, harness, and collar: A sturdy, lightweight harness and leash are essential for walks and training.
 We love the bark appeal line of step in harnesses for our puppies, they fit tiny, wiggly bodies perfectly!
 Your microchip or other identification tags will also attach to your collar, so your puppy gets home safely.